Measurement of the cross section for electromagnetic dissociation with neutron emission in Pb-Pb collisions at $\sqrt{s_{\rm NN}}=2.76$ TeV

 Finally, Figure~\ref{fig:fig5} presents total and partial EMD cross sections for emission of one and two neutrons measured by ALICE compared to CERN SPS data~\cite{CERN}.
 The results of the RELDIS model are also shown for a wide range of the projectile effective Lorentz-factor $\gamma_{\rm eff}$ calculated in the rest frame of the collision partner.
 As seen, both data sets are successfully described by the model despite of six orders-of-magnitude span of $\gamma_{\rm eff}$.
 A direct comparison to RHIC results is not straightforward since the structure of the involved nuclei is different.
 Since $^{208}$Pb is a double magic nucleus, while $^{197}$Au is not, the GDR position, its width as well as the neutron emission thresholds differ in such nuclei.

-In summary a first measurement of electromagnetic dissociation in $\sqrt{s_{\rm NN}}$ = 2.76 TeV Pb-Pb collisions was performed at the LHC by detection of the emitted neutrons with the ALICE ZDCs.
+In summary a first measurement of electromagnetic dissociation in $\sqrt{s_{\rm NN}}$ = 2.76 TeV Pb--Pb collisions was performed at the LHC by detection of the emitted neutrons with the ALICE ZDCs.
 The measurement tests the theoretical predictions used for estimations of beam losses.
 The RELDIS model predictions are in a very good agreement with our experimental results.
 The measurements reported here establish experimentally the EMD cross section scale for the first time at LHC energy.
-We finally note that the ALICE ZDC detectors, calibrated through these results, provide the possibility of a direct absolute measurement of the LHC luminosity in Pb-Pb collisions.
+We finally note that the ALICE ZDC detectors, calibrated through these results, provide the possibility of a direct absolute measurement of the LHC luminosity in Pb--Pb collisions.

 \newenvironment{acknowledgement}{ }{ } \begin{acknowledgement}